 The Princeton Workshop in Normative Philosophy (PWNP) provides a forum for the presentation and discussion of recent work in normative philosophy, including work in metaethics, normative ethics, applied ethics, aesthetics, political philosophy, philosophy of law, and epistemology.
 The workshop hosts presentations by Princeton faculty, visiting scholars, and outside faculty.

-The Metaphysics, Language and Epistemology speaker series was founded last year by grad student Ellie Cohen to provide a forum for the presentation and discussion of contemporary work in metaphysics, language, and epistemology, construed broadly to include areas of metaphysics, language, epistemology, philosophy of science and math, logic - and in some cases, history of early and late analytic - in the hopes of establishing a strong academic community for the MLE students and faculty at Princeton.
+The Metaphysics, Language and Epistemology speaker series was created in 2019 by grad student Ellie Cohen to provide a forum for the presentation and discussion of contemporary work in metaphysics, language, and epistemology, construed broadly to include areas of metaphysics, language, epistemology, philosophy of science and math, logic - and in some cases, history of early and late analytic - in the hopes of establishing a strong academic community for the MLE students and faculty at Princeton.

 In its inaugural year, the MLE Speaker Series featured the following visiting speakers: